Bikeman868/Urchin/README.txt

 A: When you register for changes, your change handler will be called right away with the current values, then called again if anything changes later.

+Q: Do I have to register for changes, or can I just read the configuration?
+A: You can read the configuration, the IConfigurationStore has a Get<T>() method for that purpose, but it is not designed to be called frequently, so call it once only at startup, not every time your code needs the configured value.

 Q: How do I know what path to use when I register with IConfigurationStore?
 A: The path parameter is the path to a node in the JSON configuration file.
    Use / separators to go move from a JSON object to one of its properties.